geerteltink/geert.elt.ink/src/notes/2014-11-10-using-sismo-as-your-local-continuous-integration-server.md

 ## Configuration

-The installation guide on their site is pretty easy to understand.
+The installation guide on their site is good to understand.
 However for windows it didn't work straight away and I had to find out by trail and error how to get it working.

 You must set system environment variables in the advanced system settings, which you can find in "Control Panel\System and Security\System" -> Advanced Settings -> Environment Variables.
 Once set, you need to restart your pc for these to work.